bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

                       Yome.drawStoveVent);
 </script>

 Well this is great.
-We have quickly and built up our drawing primitives and they are all **functional**.
+We have quickly built up our drawing primitives and they are all **functional**.

 We may want to reflect at this point: Why is it so effortless to display and work with our different drawing functions?

-Pure functions are amazingly independent peices of code.
+Pure functions are amazingly independent pieces of code.
 Beyond their parameter signatures they are not tied to a grander design (global state, etc).
-This independance is what makes them so amazingly free and composable.
+This independence is what makes them so amazingly free and composable.

 ### Dispatch

 You may have noticed a familiar pattern in the drawing functions above.
-Those of you who had a classical OOP education may see the old shape polymorphism exercise.
-The classic example where you have a `Drawable` class or interface that defines a `draw` method.
+Those of you who had an OOP education may see the old shape polymorphism exercise: the classic example where you have a `Drawable` class or interface that defines a `draw` method.
 Then you can pass a list of drawable things to a renderer and the renderer will just `draw` them.
 Easy peasy.